pulcher/ignite-learning-paths-training-aiml/aiml30/workshop-instructions.md

 > Note: If your Compute Instance has not finished creating please move onto the next task ['3.
 Start Building the Model'](#3.-start-building-the-model) and revisit this task when the compute has created.

+> Note: If you wish to use Jupyter instead of Jupyter lab, follow the instructions here. [using-jupyter-for-dataprep.ipynb](using-jupyter-for-dataprep.md)

 1. Navigate to your 'Compute instances' in the Compute tab
 2. Select the `Jupyter Lab` option.
 (This will not display until the VM is in a `running` state.)
 3. Click the terminal from the home page of Jupyter Lab